MinneSchepers/HCP_TDA/README.md

 - Make_cog_file_HCP.ipynb

 # 2 - Split data into exploration/training set and testing set.
 We created two groups, training and validation sets.
 We performed feature selection in the training data set, and tested our findings in the validation dataset.
 We splitted the database based on age and on years of education.
-Data check based on visual inspection of distributions of these variables in both groups, as well as Mann Whitney U test.
+Data check based on visual inspection of distributions of these variables in both groups, as well as Mann-Whitney-U test.

 Files:
 - Split_HCP_data_Females.ipynb